What’s an exclusive brokerage contract?

 Once the brokerage contract to sell, purchase or lease is signed, you have a period of three (3) days after the receipt of the contract duplicate signed by both parties to terminate the contract.
 This is called the right to cancel.
 In principle, this right to terminate is free of charge when you act in good faith.

-However, the broker may require compensation if a sale takes place within 180 days following the expiration of the brokerage contract with a person who was interested in the property during the term of the exclusive brokerage contract, unless a new exclusive brokerage contract has been granted in good faith to another broker.
-(In this regard, read article The right to cancel a brokerage contract.)
+However, the broker may claim compensation if a sale takes place within 180 days following the expiration of the brokerage contract with a person who was interested in the property during the term of the exclusive brokerage contract, unless a new exclusive brokerage contract has been granted in good faith to another broker.
+(In this regard, read article Brokerage contract: The right to change one's mind.)

 After this period, if the contract is marked “non-cancellable” (“irrevocable”), you may not terminate it unilaterally or without the agreement of the broker.
 If the contract is not marked “non- cancellable”, you can terminate it any time.
 However, you may be required to pay for the fees, expenses and value of services rendered by the broker or agency.
 (In this regard, read article Termination of a brokerage contract.)